- A timeless look crafted for bluesy tone, projection, playability, and aesthetic beauty

 Yes, Epiphone guitars are excellent for beginner guitar players and kids.

-They make acoustic guitar models with different price points to meet any budget.
+Epiphone acoustic guitar models have different price points to meet any budget.

 Epiphone also makes plenty of short-scale guitars, which are generally easier to play for children and beginners who haven’t built up the strength in their fretting hand.